-The garden is maturing and still a work-in-progress, we very much hope our visitors will return in future years to see how it develops with each new phase of planting.
+In 1854, the poet wrote of his ‘careless-order’d garden’, and we are striving to recreate the stunning setting of the home he loved best, in the same carelessly-ordered fashion!
+The garden remains a work-in-progress and we very much hope our visitors will return over the years to see how it develops with each new phase of planting.’